OBJET D’ART EXCERPT

 “Do you want to help Elyse or not?”

 Sean studied his grandfather’s face.
-If not for the similarity,
+If not for the

-photographs.
+the photographs.
 But after everything he and Elyse went

 through, he felt a bond with her.
 Perhaps it was that one